 use resources wisely,

 Social media’s set to claim more of the marketing budget for companies in 2011.
 The 2010 CMO survey says it’ll jump from roughly 10% of total marketing budgets to 17.7% in 5 years.
 But many social media advocates are still fighting for these dollars.
 Using resources, such as time, wisely is essential, both for the bottom line and for one’s own sanity.
-(Social media management systems, like Shoutlet, can help.)
+(Social relationship platforms, like Shoutlet, can help.)

 make the world a better place, and